hpiwowar/citation11k/analysis/stats.md

 files_.
 R package version 0.4-5,
 https://github.com/cboettig/knitcitations."><a href="https://github.com/cboettig/knitcitations">Boettiger, 2013</a></span> )</code>.
 P-values were two-tailed.

-Raw data and statistical scripts are available in the Dryad data repository at [url and citation to be determined and included upon article acceptance].
-Data collection scripts are at [TODO GitHub pypub.
-Heather, add link, push changes!]
+Raw data and statistical scripts are available in the Dryad data repository at [data uploaded to Dryad at the time of article acceptance; citation will be included once known].
+Data collection scripts are on GitHub at [https://github.com/hpiwowar/georeuse](https://github.com/hpiwowar/georeuse) and [https://github.com/hpiwowar/pypub](https://github.com/hpiwowar/pypub).

 The Markdown version of this manuscript with interleaved statistical scripts <code class="knitr inline">(<span class="showtooltip" title="Xie Y (2012). _knitr: A general-purpose package for dynamic report generation in R_.
 R package version 0.7,